lumbans/monitoring-challenges/README.md

 CommandId : PreValidationConfirmation</br>

-If any question, please don't hesitate to contact me at lumban_sopian@linkaja.id
+If any question, please don't hesitate to contact me at lumban_sopian[at]linkaja[dot]id